act-rules/act-rules.github.io/_rules/SC1-3-1-aria-required-context-role.md

 #### Inapplicable Example 4

-Element is not exposed to assistive technologies, since decendant has `aria-hidden` attribute with value set to `true`.
+Element is not exposed to assistive technologies, since descendant has `aria-hidden` attribute with value set to `true`.

 ```html
 <div role="list" aria-hidden="true">